Crinfarr/crinfarr.github.io/_posts/2023-06-30-chase-your-purgatory.md

 ---
 layout:  post

-title: Things I learned from programming at a corporate level
+title: "Things I learned from programming at a corporate level""

 date: 2023-06-30 13:52 -0600